Find out how to manage third party tankered waste so that it enters the wastewater system in a safe manner.

 Controlled waste is defined under the Environmental Protection (Controlled Waste) Regulations 2004, which applies to waste generators, waste carriers and treatment and disposal sites.

-A list of the controlled waste categories can be found on the Department of Water Environmental Regulation website.
+A list of the controlled waste categories can be found on the Department of Environment Regulation website.

 Why are there controls over tankered waste entering the wastewater system?